tiaanduplessis/css-dedoupe/README.md

 ## Issues

-- Currently only supports to level declartions e.g. does not dedoupe declartions in media queries.
+- Currently only supports top level declartions e.g. does not dedoupe declartions in media queries.
 - The module makes no attempt to format the css after dedouping.
 Use modules like [csscomb](https://github.com/csscomb/csscomb.js) for this.

 ## Contribute